-For the eighth year in a row, the Phillies and PGW partnered with the Pennsylvania Horticultural Society (PHS) on its efforts to Plant One Million.
+For the ninth year in a row, the Phillies and PGW are partnering with the Pennsylvania Horticultural Society (PHS) on its efforts to Plant One Million.

 Plant One Million is an ambitious multi-state tree-planting campaign, encompassing 13 counties in southeastern Pennsylvania and parts of New Jersey and Delaware.
 For each home run hit by a Phillies player during the season, a tree will be planted as part of the program.
-To date, 1,074 trees have been planted through Home Runs for Trees.
+Over 1,200 trees have been planted through Home Runs for Trees.

 Plant One Million

 The goal is to increase the "tree canopy cover" - the area of land shaded by trees - in the tri-state area to 30 percent, the greatest coverage in more than a century, by planting one million trees by 2020.

 Pennsylvania Horticultural Society